NESTCollaboration/nest/README.md

 		formatting examples.
 	2. 0, 1, or 2 for spin-independent or spin-dependent neutron or proton respectively.
 		It will ask you questions like #kg-days on screen

+* **mode = 3**: "ADAPTIVE CUT AND COUNT" mode.
+This will give an estimate for the 90% confidence median cross-sectional limit for a given set of data and WIMP mass using adaptive cut and count.
+It also outputs the signal acceptance and the "box" used for the acceptance.
+It takes 3 arguments:
+	1. A file containing the data you are calculating a limit for.
+This can either be simulated data from execNEST or real data formatted to match the execNEST output.
+	2. An execNEST output file of the WIMP mass you want the limit for.
+The execNEST output file should have been generated with the correct number kg-days for your experiment.
+You should only increase/decrease the number of events by changing the cross-section you use.
+Having O(10,000) events should be sufficient.
+	3. Reference cross section.
+This is the cross-section used to generate the WIMP spectrum file for the second input.

+* In the ACC mode, the number of logBins in analysis_G2.hh controls the step size for acceptance optimization.
+Try increasing the number of logBins if your acceptance seems too low.

 There is a new **skewness** parameter in analysis.hh that allows rootNEST to fit skew-Gaussian to the log(S2/S1) or log(S2) distributions for bands and goodness-of-fit calculation. skewness=0 will perform Gaussian fits;